-- Always release the parking brake when towing the vehicle with the front wheels raised with the rear wheels on the ground. - When towing manual transaxle models with the front wheels on the ground (if a towing dolly is not used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
-Never place the ignition key in the LOCK position.
-This will result in damage to the steering lock mechanism. - Move the shift lever to the N (Neutral) position. - When the battery of a vehicle equipped with the Intelligent Key system is discharged, the vehicle should be towed with the front wheels on towing dollies or place the vehicle on a flat bed truck.
+If it is necessary to tow the vehicle with the front wheels raised, always use towing dollies under the rear wheels.

+- When towing rear wheel drive models with the front wheels on the ground or on towing dollies: - Turn the ignition key to the OFF position, and secure the steering wheel in a straight ahead position with a rope or similar device.
+Never secure the steering wheel by turning the ignition key to the LOCK position.
+This may damage the steering lock mechanism. - Move the selector lever to the N (Neutral) position. - When the battery of vehicle equipped with the Intelligent Key system is discharged, your vehicle should be towed with the front wheels on towing dollies or place the vehicle on a flat bed truck.